 Denis Na-Ebong Soorimwin District Health Director

-The District Health Directorate (DHD) is responsible for overall planning, monitoring, supervision, evaluating, training, co-coordinating of all health programs in the District.
+The District Health Directorate (DHD) is responsible for overall planning, monitoring, supervision, evaluation, training, and co-coordinating of all health programs in the district.
 It is also responsible for conducting operational research and linking up with other agencies and NGOs in health provision and promotion in the district.

 District population

 The Gomoa District is one of the twenty districts in the central region.
-The Gomoa District was split into two, Gomoa East and West Districts in 2008.
+The Gomoa District was split into two, Gomoa East and Gomoa West Districts, in 2008.

 It is further subdivided into 7 sub-districts that is Oguaa, Osedzie, Onyadze, Dago, Mumford, Brofo and Apam sub-districts.
 The district has seven urban, towns and area councils for local administration.

-The topography of the district is partially low-lying with land terrain principally being undulating.
+The topography of the district is partially low-lying, with the land terrain principally undulating.
 The average height of the land is about 8,762m above sea level.
-It has gentle sloping land from south to the north.
-There are few hills in the forest areas especially in the northern part of the district and low land at the coastal plains in the south.
-Most of the hills are capped with rich rocks, and Kaolin.
+It has gentle sloping land from south to north.
+There are a few hills in the forest areas, especially in the northern part of the district and lowland at the coastal plains in the south.
+Most of the hills are capped with rich rocks and Kaolin.
 Gold is also suspected to be embedded within these rocks.
-The rocks found in the district are suitable for both building and constructional purposes and can therefore be exploited to the benefit of the district.
+The rocks found in the district are suitable for both building and construction purposes and can therefore be exploited to the benefit of the district.

 VISION